 Fatty Liver Disease handles the body’s response to malnourishment and/or starvation.
 In people, the body fights starvation by instantly sending reserves of fat to the body’s liver to convert to lipoproteins for energy.
-It assists in maintaining a stable metabolism until food is eaten again.
+It assists in maintaining a stable metabolism until the food is eaten again.

 However, as a cat is malnourished, his liver has problems processing the reserve fats it obtains from the body.
 Fats accumulate and ultimately become swollen and turn yellow and cause what’s named jaundice – a yellowing of the body’s eyes.

 It’s a liver disease marked by biliary system inflammation.
 The biliary system – that carries a greenish-brown fluid referred to as bile – helps with food digestion.
 As the biliary system is inflamed, it’s more commonly caused by bacterial infections, as well as, or dysfunction of a regular immune response affecting cells named lymphocytes.